 We actively engage in work at a national, regional and local level.
 We collaborate with other organisations across a range of systems, networks and partnerships to deliver better care.

 Many of our services are provided in partnership with local third sector organisations, GPs and primary care, and other statutory organisations such as NHS healthcare providers, local authorities and the police.

-West Yorkshire Mental health, learning disability and autism collaborative
+The West Yorkshire Mental health, learning disability and autism collaborative

-This work is part of the West Yorkshire and Harrogate Health and Care Partnership’s commitment to improving the lives and addressing inequalities of our population by working in collaboration across the system.
+This work is part of the West Yorkshire Health and Care Partnership’s commitment to improving lives and addressing inequalities of our population by working in collaboration across the system.
 At the core of this work is our aim to achieve a 10% reduction in the gap in life expectancy between people with mental ill-health, learning disabilities and autism, and the general population by 2024.

-Leeds Academic Health Partnership
+The Leeds Academic Health Partnership

 We are a founding partner of the Leeds Academic Health Partnership, comprising all of the city’s NHS organisations, three universities and Leeds City Council, as well as regional and third sector members.

 Leeds Academic Health Partnership works to solve some of the city’s hardest health and care challenges, by uniting our city’s academic strengths with those of the health and care system and industry partners to accelerate the adoption of innovation.

 We are proud to be part of the Leeds Anchors Network (LAN).
 This is a group of the city’s largest (mainly) public sector employers.
 They come together and focus on areas where they can make a difference for people as an employer, through procurement, through service delivery or as a civic partner.